Quantco/spox/README.md

     )
 ```

-Since ONNX is tensor-oriented, this code assumes that `x` and `y` are floating point tensors with matching (broadcastable) shapes, and the geometric mean is computed elementwise for non-scalars.
-You may learn more about what types are acceptable for given operators by checking their docstring.
+Since ONNX is tensor-oriented, this code assumes that `x` and `y` are floating point tensors with matching (broadcastable) shapes, and the geometric mean is computed elementwise.
+You may learn more about what types and shapes are acceptable for given operators by checking their docstring.

-Performing operations on Variables creates further Variables which keep track of what computation has been performed.
+Performing operations on Variables creates further Variables, all of which keep track of what computation has been performed so far.
 If an operation is determined to be illegal (for example due to mismatching types/shapes), an exception will be immediately raised by Spox.

 When you're done you may build an `onnx.ModelProto` - the model protobuf, which is the ONNX program representation.
 This may also already be done for you if you're writing a component of a library using Spox.
 Afterwards you may use an ONNX runtime/backend to execute the model with some inputs, for example the mainline [ONNX Runtime](https://github.com/microsoft/onnxruntime).

+You can learn more about Spox in the documentation linked at the top of the readme.